 Ignored by many in favour of Lofoten, the nearby Vesterålen archipelago has a quiet charm.
 Come take a look on this photo tour of these remote islands.

-On my recent Moon Norway research visit to Lofoten, I took an unplanned detour north to the Vesterålen islands.
-Unknown by many because of their much more famous big brother of Lofoten, the Vesterålen islands offer a similar experience yet without the crowds.
+They are unknown by many presumably because of their much more famous big brother of Lofoten.
+Yet the Vesterålen islands offer a similar experience, just without the crowds.

 Hurtigruten museum in Stokmarknes

 One of the first towns you come to (assuming you take the Melbu-Fiskebøl ferry from Lofoten) is Storkmarknes, the historical home of the famous Hurtigruten shipping company.

 The blue town of Sortland